 What’s intriguing about synthetics is the very fact that—at least for now—they are not all the same.
 Like all-natural diamonds, the crystals vary in transparency and quality.
 If every one of them were exactly the same, they would effectively become widgets, their value declining steadily, dragged down by their sameness.

 As technology improves we challenge the synthetic diamond industry to show off its prowess, to reach for the stars, to strive to outperform one another.
 How about:

 A large pink diamond with an inclusion inside of it shaped like a leaping pink panther—a diamond worthy of Inspector Clouseau!

 Natural diamonds sometimes occur with other gemstones, such as garnet, trapped within.
 Could we re-create such a phenomenon in a lab-grown diamond?

-These feats would not only create unique and interesting variations for the lab-grown products but would also serve to increase the fascination with natural diamonds possessing similar features.
+These feats would not only create unique and interesting variations for the lab-grown products but would also serve to increase the fascination with all-natural diamonds possessing similar features.

 A good friend who owns a high-end retail jewelry store told us a story about selling a very expensive watch to a millennial man who had made his money in the tech industry.
 This friend said to his loyal customer, “Why don’t you ever buy a diamond from me?”